mandersj/IMSCC-Downgrader/README.md

 ---
 # 🧩 Why It Failed

 Despite dozens of successful conversions, **Moodle’s importer applies a single URL decode**, while Canvas exports inconsistently encode filenames.
 This led to one unsolvable mismatch: files with parentheses like `EItAcdPP-kk(1).jpg` vs encoded `%281%29`.

-The Moodle Dev Team clarified:
+Moodle clarified:
 > Moodle decodes once.
 The manifest can use `%28`/`%29`, but the actual file on disk must use literal `(` `)`.
 > Do **not** include both versions or double-encode.